ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/_index.md

 ---
-title: Optimize performance of Snort 3 using multithreading
+title: Optimize the performance of Snort 3 using multithreading

 minutes_to_complete: 45